MassimoMario/Dante_to_italian_Text_Style_Transfer/README.md

 ## Theory background
 The AI model consist of a Variational Autoencoder in which both Encoder and Decoder are Recurrent Neural Networks.

-The aim of the training phase is to learn a disentangled representation of the latent space in order to interpret it as composed of two parts: Style and Content space.
+The aim of the training phase is to reconstruct the input sentence and learn a disentangled representation of the latent space in order to interpret it as composed of two parts: Style and Content space.
 During inference a sentence is embedded in this Style-Content latent space and, before feeding the decoder, the Style space is replaced with a different Style tensor and concatenated with the original Content.

 <img src="Images/TST_model.png" width=50% height=50%>